Glybe/typewriter/README.md

 - Install node.js dependencies. `yarn`
 - Build a production bundle of our core files. `yarn build`
 - Start developing. `yarn serve`

+### 🔧 Config
+You should create a `config.json` file in the root of your project.
+TypeWriter will load that file and injects the properties in a generated `wp-config.php` file.
+There is also a `config.sample.json` file that you can use to create your own.
+To generate keys and salts you can use [this website by Roots.io](https://roots.io/salts.html) and use them instead of the default ones provided by TypeWriter.